ai4cmb/ForSE/forse/notes/notes.md

 ***2020 April 10th (Nicoletta)***

-The GNILC Dust temperature map, from the Planck data release 2015 has two differences with respect to the COMMANDER: (i) It is clean from CIB; (ii) is at high resolution (5') in s large portion of the sky.
+The GNILC Dust temperature map, from the Planck data release 2015 has two differences with respect to the COMMANDER: (i) It is clean from CIB; (ii) is at high resolution (5') in a large portion of the sky.
 In particular in figure 2 of https://arxiv.org/pdf/1605.09387.pdf is reported the effective angular resolution in the different region:

 <img src="GNILC2015_fwhm.png" style="zoom:35%;" />